 A plain-sawn board leaves beautiful end-grain where both players will sit, and straight lines along each side.
 The top and bottom have cross-grains in unique patterns like a fingerprint, based on the heartwood of the tree.

 The board is in great shape, with only a few errant hits on the edges.
 Small dents on the surface could be lessened with a damp cloth and hot iron (see my Care instructions), but more will appear with rough play if you do not warn your opponent that Kaya is a soft wood.
-The board and legs could also stand to be waxed, so a 2oz tin of Monkey Wax v2 will be included so that you can do this if you wish.
+The board and legs could be waxed, so a 2oz tin of Monkey Wax will be included so that you can do this (if desired).
 The legs are stunning, with wide features and a sharply pointed double shoulder - this level of craftsmanship is very rare and beautiful.

-Purchased new, such a board would cost about $5000 today, not including bowls and stones.
+Purchased new, such a board would cost about $5000 today.
 A full suite of photos is included so please look them over to verify the quality.

-All in all, this is an outstanding vintage set.
-One bonus is that the board should not change shape at all because it has cured an extra 30 years, on top of the 10 years a kaya board usually cures in the warehouse and the 1 year of thermal drying.
-Colorado has a dry climate and the board is perfectly stable having dried slowly over the course of 40 years.
+All in all, this is an outstanding vintage item.
+One bonus is that the board should not change shape at all because it has aged an extra 30 years in Colorado, on top of the 10 years a kaya board usually cures in the warehouse (plus a year of thermal drying).

 This item ships from Colorado, USA (with corner protectors).
 Please allow 3 business days for handling, then you will receive separate tracking notification for 2 parcels.
-The bowls and legs will be sent separately with the Monkey Wax.
-If you use a hammer to reseat the legs, please use one with a nylon or rubber head and be as gentle as possible!
+The bowls and legs will be sent separately.
+If you use a hammer to reseat the legs, please be gentle and a wood, nylon, or rubber head.